thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 The logic for looking for input in conversations is found [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Scripts/PlayerConversation.cs).

 Since C and Spacebar are very close to the WASD buttons, it seemed to make sense to use these to move the conversation along.
-Since our input scheme is so simple and concentrated in certain scripts, we didn't think it was necessary to make an ICommand script, and simply checked that the plyaer was pressing 'C' or "jump" (spacebar).
+Also, since our input scheme is so simple and concentrated in certain scripts, we didn't think it was necessary to make an ICommand script, and simply checked that the plyaer was pressing 'C' or "jump" (spacebar).